cloudqubes/ootc-documentation/source/adminguide/templates.rst

 #.
 Create and start a virtual machine using any of the techniques given
    in `“Creating VMs” <virtual_machines.html#creating-vms>`_.

 #.
-Make any desired configuration changes on the running VM, then click
+Make any desired configuration changes on the running VM, then stop the VM.
-   Stop.

 #.
 Wait for the VM to stop.
 When the status shows Stopped, go to the
    next step.

 #.
-Go into "View Volumes" and select the Volume having the type "ROOT".
+In the left navigation bar, click Volumes in Storage menu. |storage-icon.png|

 #.
+From the list of volumes, click on the volume belonging to the VM.

-Click Create Template and provide the following:
+#.
+Click Create Template |create-template-icon.png| and provide the following:

-   -  **Name and Display Text**.
+   -  **Name**.
 These will be shown in the UI, so choose something descriptive.

+   - **Description**.
+Give a meaningful description here.

    -  **OS Type**.
-(Except for VMware).
-This helps CloudStack and the hypervisor perform certain operations and make assumptions that improve the performance of the guest.
+This helps OOTC and the hypervisor perform certain operations and make assumptions that improve the performance of the guest.
 Select one of the following.